 Another piece of local history is in nearby Landrum, where Campbell's Covered Bridge, built in 1909, is the only remaining covered bridge in South Carolina.
 At 38 feet long and 12 feet wide, the pine structure spans Beaverdam Creek and was built by Charles Irwin Willis.
 Now owned by Greenville Country, legend says the bridge was named for Lafayette Campbell who at the time owned 194 acres in the area.
 It's now a spot for picnics, wading in the creek and hiking.
 Find it at 171 Campbell's Covered Bridge Road in Landrum.

-Just six miles south of downtown Greenville is Lake Conestee Nature Park, about 400 acres of natural habitat on the Reedy River.
+Just 6 miles south of downtown Greenville is Conestee Nature Preserve, about 400 acres of natural habitat on the Reedy River.
 With hardwood and evergreen forest along three miles of the Reedy, the park is home to deer, raccoon, beaver, fox, river otter and other species, including reptiles and amphibians.
 More than 200 bird species have been identified by the Greenville County Bird Club, and the park is a designated Important Bird Area of Global Significance per the National Audubon Society.
 Open sunrise-sunset, and admission is free.

 For a getaway visit, consider Hotel Domestique, located at the base of the Blue Ridge Mountains and inspired by the travels, tastes and lifestyle of one-time Tour de France cyclist George Hincapie.
 The hotel has become a "base camp" for cycling, golf, fishing and hiking, while also a short hop from both Greenville and Asheville.
 Located at 10 Road of Vines, Travelers Rest; call (864) 516-1715.